Mechitza: Talmudic era

 Although the synagogue mechitza is not mentioned anywhere in Talmudic literature, there is a discussion of a barrier between men and women, used at the Sukkot festivities in the Jerusalem Temple.
 The Amoraic sage Rav explains that the divider originated with a statement of the prophet Zechariah regarding the mourning following the war between Gog and Magog:

 The land will mourn each of the families by itself: the family of the house of David by itself, and their wives by themselves; the family of Nathan by itself and their wives by themselves; the family of the house of Levi by itself and their wives by themselves; the family of Shimei by itself and their wives by themselves; and all the families who remain, each of the families by itself and their wives by themselves.

-Rav explained that if such a sad occasion necessitates a separation between men and women, then the Simchat Beit HaShoeivah in the Temple in Jerusalem (a very happy occasion) does as well.
+Rav said that if such a sad occasion necessitates a separation between men and women, then the Simchat Beit HaShoeivah in the Temple in Jerusalem (a very happy occasion) does as well.

 Scholars have long debated the extent to which gender segregation and a mechitza between the sexes existed in synagogues during the periods of the Second Temple, the Mishnah, and the Talmud.
-Shmuel Safrai, through a combination of textual analysis and archaeological evidence, has argued that while women consistently attended synagogue services, there is no definitive evidence to support the existence of a partition separating the genders or the existence of a separate women's aid (Ezrat Nashim).
-The archaeologist Lee Levine notes that there is no evidence in the dedicatory inscriptions found in archaeological excavations regarding the existence of mechitzas, and furthermore, no structure has been found that can be interpreted as a mechitza.
+Shmuel Safrai, based on a combination of textual analysis and archaeological evidence, has said that while women consistently attended synagogue services, there is no definitive evidence to support the existence of a partition separating the genders or the existence of a separate women's aid (Ezrat Nashim).
+The archaeologist Lee Levine said that there is no evidence in the dedicatory inscriptions found in archaeological excavations regarding the existence of mechitzot, and furthermore, no structure has been found that can be interpreted as a mechitza.

 Medieval period

-The Maharam of Ruthenburg, Rabbi Meir of Rothenburg ZT"L (13th century, Germany) is reported to have had a separate women's section in his synagogue.
+Rabbi Meir of Rothenburg (13th century, Germany) is reported to have had a separate women's section in his synagogue.

-Rabbi Shlomo ibn Aderet ZT"L (13th century, Spain) mentions a women's section in synagogue.
+Rabbi Shlomo ibn Aderet (13th century, Spain) mentions a women's section in synagogue.

 The Yu Aw Synagogue in Afghanistan, built in 1393, has a separate women's gallery.